redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 ./send_dev_kafka.sh -t sla_violation -f sla_violation_sla_ve.json
 ```

-result#1: example-app-ve is scaled UP and stays on the edge.
+At first, example-app-ve is scaled UP and stays on the edge.
 In fact, request are raised to 250+10%=275 which is still within the edge node capacity (300)

 attach to the new POD and simulate again high CPU usage with 'stress'